 Of the (very) many blog sites I added my own personal blog to, this is the only one that continues to send me consistent traffic.

 Plug in your RSS feed and Blogarama auto-updates your listing with your latest posts.

-If you’re a SEO professional, you’re already familiar with the vast benefits that make listing your business on Google My Business not just a good idea, but a basic requirement of online marketing.
+If you’re an SEO professional, you’re already familiar with the vast benefits that make listing your business on Google not just a good idea, but a basic requirement of online marketing.

-Having an optimized Google My Business listing is the best way to make sure you show up for the majority of internet users seeking what your business offers.
+Having an optimized Google Business Profile is the best way to make sure you show up for the majority of internet users seeking what your business offers.

 6. Bing Places

-Next up is Bing Places, the Google My Business equivalent for the world’s second most popular search engine.
+Next up is Bing Places, the Google Business Profile equivalent for the world’s second most popular search engine.

-While less than 4 percent of the world uses Bing as their search engine, it’s important to remember that it’s the default search engine for Internet Explorer and Edge, and Microsoft still dominates the desktop computer market.
+While only about 6% of the world uses Bing as their search engine, it’s important to remember that it’s the default search engine for Internet Explorer and Edge, and Microsoft still dominates the desktop computer market.